 In the world of art and design, the word inspiration is often used.
 But what does ‘inspiration’ really mean?
 I get the impression that many people think that liking and then stealing parts of another artist’s work is called being inspired by that artist.
 But what one is actually doing is just copying someone else.
-Is that really how great works of art are inspired?
+Is that really the true meaning of inspiration?

 One morning I saw a beautiful sunrise.
 It was an incredible sight.
 While watching that sunrise, I thought to myself “Has there ever been an artist who could paint a sunrise just as phenomenal as what I am witnessing right now?”
 And I thought the answer had to be “no.” Subsequently I thought “Who then, is the miraculous artist that has made this sunrise?”
 And I thought the answer had to be “no one.”